First time Mom regrets… but really, how could you expect anything different.

-Mom regrets… and how would you expect anything different for a first time mom?!
-But I don’t want to say I have REGRETs, but there are things I’ll do differently next time …
+I don't want to say I have REGRETs, but there are absolutely things I'll do differently next time …

 1. My mom regrets about Sleep